We are United Methodists who live, worship, and serve God in most of West Virginia and Garrett County, Maryland.

 More details will be shared in late March, early April.

-Appointments announcements are updated each Monday morning.
+2019 Appointments and Assignment announcements are updated each Monday morning.
 Appointments don’t take effect until July 1, until otherwise noted.

 Connectional Ministries consists of ministry teams with special focus on Communications, Evangelism & Congregational Development, Leadership Formation & Ministry Support, Youth & Outdoor Ministries, Global Ministries and Ethnic Ministries.